exosite/exohome-pro-product-template/Readme.md

 ## Limitations / Todos

-* Only support number channel.
+* Only support channels data_type is number.
 (Because current ExoHome real cases are only use number type)

 ## How to use